alexfriedman39/alexfriedman39.fastrobots.github.io/Lab5.md

 *** ADD VIDEO OF HARDSTOP P CONTROL ***

-The distance and speed graphs that resulted from the addition of a hardstop at Kp = 0.15 can be seen below
+The distance and speed graphs that resulted from this P control trial, where Kp = 0.15 can be seen below.

-*** ADD IN GRAPHS ***
+*** ADD IN GRAPHS OF HARDSTOP P CONTROL ***

-As you can see, the robot did not oscillate, and instead stopped not exactly at 1 ft from the wall.
+As you can see from the graphs above, the robot stopped at about 1 foot from the wall.
+However, we ideally want to see the robot stop at exactly 1 foot, or oscillate about that point.
+In order to get these oscillations, I commented out the code shown above that caused the hard stop.
+Instead, when the calculated speed (PWM values) got this low, they were adjusted so that they would be higher than the deadband PWM values found in Lab 4.
+The full code used to move the robot forward based on the calculated speed is shown below, which includes the deadband adjustment.

+*** ADD IN DEADBAND ADJUSTMENT CODE ***

+Using this code, I again tested just a P controller at varying Kp values.

 notes: